- Use promo code FINDER5 to earn $5 on signup

-Digital banks, also called challenger banks, give you a way to control your money, by allowing you to bank entirely from your smartphone.
-With a digital bank, you can sign up to an account in minutes, get your card relatively quickly (and you may get a virtual card), benefit from convenient features such as low foreign currency spending and smart security controls and more.
+With a digital bank, you can sign up to an account in minutes, get your card relatively quickly (and you may get a virtual card), benefit from convenient features such as low foreign currency fees, smart security controls and more.

-There are a few digital banks already available in Singapore and more are coming.
+There are a few digital banks available in Singapore, with more to come in the near future.

-On 29 August, the Monetary Authority of Singapore (MAS) began accepting applications for “digital bank licences” from non-banking companies.
-The application period will close at the end of the year and licences are expected to be given out in mid-2020.
+On 29 August 2019, non-banking companies had the opportunity to apply for “digital bank licences” offered by the Monetary Authority of Singapore (MAS).
+The application period was closed at the end of last year and the five licences are expected to be issued in the upcoming months.

 In Singapore, digital banks are expected to utilise technology to reach “under-served” segments of the domestic market to differentiate it from existing banks.
 This means that some features offered by traditional banks may not be made available to digital banks.

 Here are a few things that you may not know about using your mobile as your main point of contact with your bank:

 MAS (Monetary Authority of Singapore) has stated that digital banks in Singapore are not allowed to access the ATM or cash deposit machine network.
 This means that you’d need to transfer funds to your digital bank’s account balance through a credit card, debit card or bank transfer.

 Digital banks tend to have better services in terms of foreign currency.
 Some let you hold multiple currencies in your account while others facilitate faster international transfers at lower fees than standard banks.